ials/percepcion2/README.md

     - [DeepWaterMap](https://github.com/isikdogan/deepwatermap)

 - Practical:
-  - Students adapt the Le Saux's notebook (or any other framework/toolbox ) for their second report
+  - Students replicate and/or adapt the Le Saux's notebook (or any other DL framework/toolbox) for their second report

 ## Semana 11 - Diciembre 13 - Diciembre 17